dpretet/axi-crossbar/doc/architecture.md

 ### Ordering rules

 The core supports outstanding requests, and so manages traffic queues.

-However, the core doesn't support reodering to enhance traffic and so the user can be sure the read or the write requests will be issued to the master interface(s) in the same order than received on a slave interface.
+The core doesn't support reodering to enhance quality of service and so the user can be sure the read or write requests will be issued to the master interface(s) in the same order than received on a slave interface.

+The core doesn't support read/write completion reodering, so a master issuing with the same ID some requests to different slaves can't be sure the completions will follow the original order if the slaves don't have the same pace to complete a request.

 Read and write traffic are totally uncorrelated, no ordering can be garanteed between the read / write channels.

-The odering rules mentioned above are applicable only on a slave interface, and so concurrent slaves traffic can be served in a different way than the requests are received.

-The odering rules mentioned above imply device or memory regions accesses are managed in the same way.
+The ordering rules mentioned above apply for device or memory regions.

 ### AXI4-lite specificities